ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0 of the CPU.
 It is fixed in r2p0.

+- ``ERRATA_X2_1887413``: This applies erratum 1887413 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_X2_1901946``: This applies errata 1901946 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for r1p0, it is fixed in r2p0.